zeyn-app/folksdev-full-stack-project/README.md

 # folksdev-full-stack-project
-A Spring Boot project by Folksdev
+A fullstack project using Spring Boot